-All of these expenses should be similar in amount each month except maybe in winter where some might increase.
+All of these expenses should be similar amounts every month except maybe in winter where some expenses might increase.

-Once you have a realistic idea of your expenses, subtract your total monthly expenses from your total monthly salary.
-Whatever is leftover is what should be saved each month
+Once you have a realistic idea of all of your expenses, then subtract your total monthly expenses from your total monthly salary.
+Whatever is leftover is what should be saved each month.

-You need to set up an automatic transfer to put this amount into your savings account and when you are doing your budget you need to include this as one of your expenses.
+You then need to set up an automatic transfer that will transfer out this amount to your savings account once a month.
+When you are doing you next budget you need to start including this one in your expenses list.

 What if I have nothing leftover?